This page includes technical resources and tools, training materials, learning documents, research, and more.

 - PG Training Materials

-Permagarden Foundations Course (FR) (COMING SOON in 2022)
+Permagarden Foundations Course (FR) 2022

 This online course comprises a series of nine short videos and complementary ‘how-to’ materials that introduce the foundations of the Permagarden Method and how to apply them.
 The course first explores the basics of a permagarden and how it contributes to household resilience; then details the building blocks of a permagarden (water, soil, and biodiversity); and concludes by introducing a four-step cyclical process to develop and maintain a permagarden (observe, design, implement, and monitor).